MariiaIngersoll/phase1-project-dessert/README.md

 In your terminal, initialize the server connection by entering the below code in your local environment:

         json-server --watch db.json

 After cloning the repository, open the index.html file and enjoy.

+## Support

+For any questions, please reach out to maria.nagornaya1996@gmail.com